Treating patients with hearing loss, vertigo, speech/language delay, and other hearing-related issues

 - Avoiding conversation and social interaction

 - Ringing, roaring, hissing, or buzzing in the ear (tinnitus)

 - Vertigo, an uncomfortable feeling of motion when there is no actual movement

-The Audiology Department works closely with the Speech and Language Therapy and Otolaryngology (Ear, Nose & Throat) departments.
+The Audiology Department works closely with the Otolaryngology (Ear, Nose & Throat) department.